DynamoDS/RefineryPrimer/04-sample-workflows/04-06_community-examples.md

 # Community Examples

 In the future we want the community to submit their generative design case studies to this primer.
-This chapter will showcase these workflows so they will be available as examples for the wider generative design and Generative Design community.
+This chapter will showcase these workflows so they will be available as examples for the wider generative design community.

 <img src="../assets/sample/comunity.png" style="width:200px;"/>